jakeasmith/tcp-lighting/readme.md

 # TCP Lighting API Package for PHP

-A PHP package for controlling the TCP Lighting system on a local network.
+A PHP package for controlling a TCP Lighting system on a local network.

 ## Install